National Incident-Based Reporting System

-National Incident-Based Reporting System (NIBRS) is an incident-based reporting system used by law enforcement agencies in the United States for collecting and reporting data on crimes.
+The National Incident-Based Reporting System (NIBRS) is an incident-based reporting system used by law enforcement agencies in the United States for collecting and reporting data on crimes.
 Local, state and federal agencies generate NIBRS data from their records management systems.
 Data is collected on every incident and arrest in the Group A offense category.
 These Group A offenses are 52 offenses grouped in 23 crime categories.
 Specific facts about these offenses are gathered and reported to NIBRS.
 In addition to the Group A offenses, 10 Group B offenses are reported with only the arrest information.

 History

 Uniform Crime Reports (UCR) began in the late 1920s when the Committee on Uniform Crime Records, established by the International Association of Chiefs of Police (IACP) in 1927, published the first version of the Uniform Crime Reporting Handbook.
 With this initiative, the Uniform Crime Reporting program began under the jurisdiction of the Federal Bureau of Investigation.
 Over the years, the uniform crime report developed into a broad utility for summary-based reporting of crimes.
 By the late 1970s, the law enforcement community saw the need for a more detailed crime reporting program that would meet the needs of law enforcement agencies in the 21st century.

 Testing for the new NIBRS system began in South Carolina.
 The new system was approved for general use at a national UCR conference in March 1988.